edumserrano/dotnet-sdk-extensions/docs/nuget/dotnet-sdk-extensions-nuget-readme.md

 For more information on how to get started see the docs provided for each extension.

+## Release Notes

+You can find the release notes at: https://github.com/edumserrano/dot-net-sdk-extensions/releases.

 ## Feedback

 If you'd like to contribute or leave feedback please open an issue on the [package's repo](https://github.com/edumserrano/dot-net-sdk-extensions).